llpk79/CS-Build-Week-2/README.md

 In the test server shell:
 - `>>> from util import create_world`

-Open another terminal window to do:
+Open another terminal window, CD to the test directory, and do:
 - `$ python3 manage.py runserver`

 In a third terminal window: